WHAT IS THE MINIMUM WAGE IN FLORIDA?

 Food processing and packing facilities are notorious violators of this form of nonpayment of overtime.

 If you work in an industry where specific, unique precautions must be taken, and you have not received compensation for that time, you may be eligible for overtime.
-Contact us today.
-The initial consultation is free.
+Contact us today, the initial case evaluation is free.

 Entertainers as Independent Contractors

-If you are an exotic dancer who has not been paid by your employer, or has had to pay to work, Contact us today.
-The initial consultation is free.
+If you are an exotic dancer who has not been paid by your employer, or has had to pay to work, Contact Wenzel Fenton Cabassa P.A.
+The initial case evaluation is free.

 Commission or Bonuses in Overtime Calculations

-If your employer is using only your base pay in the calculation of your overtime pay, it is in violation of federal law and you may be eligible to claim damages.
-Contact us today.
-The initial consultation is free.
+If your employer is using only your base pay in the calculation of your overtime pay, it is in violation of federal law, and you may be eligible to claim damages.
+Contact us today, the initial case evaluation is free.

 Changes Affecting Home Health Care Workers